drilonaliu/Calendar/README.md

 ![image](https://user-images.githubusercontent.com/84543584/182505256-8b9b2e63-d163-4077-8ca2-993582cc2dc2.png)

 We initialize a counter *day* starting from $1 -(startDay-1)$, and increment it while visiting the elements of the matrix.
+The algorithm inside the method *getMonthMatrix* goes:

         int day = 1 - (startDay - 1);
         for (int i = 0; i < 6; i++) {